Mayur-Shiwal/Flappy_Bird_Game_SFML/README.md

 ## Getting Started

-1. **Clone the Repository**: Start by cloning this repository to your local.
+1. **Clone the Repository**: Start by cloning this repository to your local machine.

 2. **Open the Project in Visual Studio**: Launch Microsoft Visual Studio and select "Open a project or solution."
 Navigate to the directory where you cloned the repository and open the `.sln` file.